Sacramento Northern Railway: Electrification

-Because of interconnection with the Key System, SN cars had to operate under a number of different electrical standards.
+Because of its history as separate railways as well as the interconnection with the Key System, SN cars had to operate under a number of different electrical standards.
 The North End was electrified at 600 volts DC, the nationwide standard trolley and interurban voltage at the time of construction.
 Trolley wire and trolley poles were used only in urban areas.
 In the open country, the line used a solid, uncovered top-contact third rail.
 Cars built originally for the North End could not operate south of Sacramento.
 The South End (former OA&E, Oakland, Antioch, and Eastern) was electrified largely at 1,200 volts DC until 1936, after which it operated at 1,500 volts, with areas of 600 volts in Oakland and Sacramento.

 The interurban cars had to use a pantograph rather than the trolley pole on Key System rails (electrified at 600 volts) and over the Bay Bridge (electrified at 1,200 volts for the Southern Pacific); the Key System used a covered top-contact third rail over the bridge.
 Because of the Key System's third rail, cars that could traverse the whole system had to have their third rail shoes removed, since the top-contact shoes would have fouled the Key System rail's cover.
 They were normally added or removed in Sacramento.
 Such all-line capable cars were switchable between 600 V and 1,200 V operation; they could also operate at half power at the 1,200 V setting on 600 V overhead.

 The SN's south end high-quality electrification used catenary rather than a single trolley wire, leading to the eventual exclusive use of pantographs rather than trolley poles south of Sacramento.
 Catenary allows the vertical supporting poles to be spaced farther apart than if a single suspended trolley wire is used, plus it is better for pantograph operation at speed due to stability (The South Shore line uses pantographs with a single trolley wire in Michigan City streets but has catenary for high speed operation elsewhere).